-Innovative Fund Removes Barriers for Undergraduate Women in Tech
+Innovative Fund Removes Barriers for Undergraduates

-The Last Mile Education Fund announced today a disruptive new approach to improving diversity in the tech industry.
+The Last Mile Education Fund announced today a disruptive new approach to student persistence in the tech industry.
 While efforts to broaden participation in tech are making an impact, today just 11% of students in the lowest income quartile graduate within 6 years of starting college¹.
 This new model recognizes that, beyond tuition, it’s often the smaller hurdles along that last mile from classroom to career — like food insecurity, affording critical necessities like internet access, or transportation to an internship — that derail students’ dreams.

-Last Mile’s social funding model calls for $15 million in philanthropic capital, which is predicted to catalyze $25 million in investment by fund alumni, individuals and corporate donors, enabling investments in 38,000 high-potential underrepresented tech students by 2030.
+Last Mile’s social funding model calls for $15 million in philanthropic capital, which is predicted to catalyze $25 million in investment by fund alumni, individuals and corporate donors, enabling investments in 38,000 high-potential tech students by 2030.

 The Last Mile Education Fund was inspired by the personal journey of co-founder, Rian Walker.
 When facing a critical point in her academic journey, two key mentors, (tech inclusion advocate Ruthe Farmer and computer science faculty member Dr. Sarah Lee) invested personally and leveraged their professional networks to ensure she had the resources to access opportunities and successfully complete her academic journey.
-Rian’s successful career trajectory, and current position as a full-time technical analyst at a Fortune 500 company, inspired the three to co-found a new model designed to broaden access to resources for more low-income students like Rian around the country.
+Rian’s successful career trajectory, and current position as a full-time technical analyst at a Fortune 500 company, inspired the three to co-found a new model designed to broaden access to resources for students like Rian around the country.

 “Rian’s journey validated the need to reimagine how we define student potential,” shared co-founder Ruthe Farmer.
 “Traditional scholarship models seek to identify and reward ‘top talent’, expecting resource-constrained students to be high-achieving outliers to be worthy of support.
 Last Mile is aimed at incubating striving students like Rian to become the next generation of technology innovators.
 They’ve had to be creative and resourceful to get this far, and so should we.”